 - Haircuts: Oh the ways you can save on haircuts!
 Try your local beauty school for a haircut at a fraction of the cost.
 If your son has a basic crew cut, my friend promises it’s easy to do yourself…she said her razor even came with hair cutting instructions!
 Maybe your child only needs a bang trim…did you know most salons offer complimentary bang trims or bang trims for as little as $5.
 A quick bang trim is an easy way to extend the time between expensive haircuts!

 - School Supplies: The back to school sales have begun, and it’s worth the price of your Sunday paper to check out the massive amount of sale ads and compare prices.
 You’ll always find the Walmart, Target and Office Depot sale insert in the Sunday paper.
 How about letting your older children look for the best buys and make the shopping list?
-Don’t forget to order a discounted gift card to save at Office Depot!
-Right now you can get a $50 gift card for only $46.50!
+Don’t forget to order a discounted gift card from Cardpool.com to save at Office Depot!

 - Musical Instruments: New to the band or orchestra?
 You might consider renting your child’s musical instrument or searching Craigslist for used musical instruments.
 You never know if the band or orchestra is something they’ll stick with!

 - Water Bottles: More than 40 billion plastic water bottles are used each year in the U.S., and about 2/3 of those end up in landfills!
 Kick the plastic water bottle habit this year, and you’ll save about $20 a month.
 Those cute metal refillable bottles are available for a few bucks at Homegoods, T.J.
 Maxx, Marshalls or Ross.
 Another option is a Brita® refillable bottle with a built-in filter.